infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 ```

 That's it, you are now allowed to mount the volume (i.e. 'alice/shared') associated with the drive to browse, store and access files.
 Note that you could have done that without using through the drive invitation process because you are using the command-line tools.
 Non-tech-savvy users, however, will appreciate having an interface with only the drives they have been invited to join and thus have access to.

+### Pull a drive ###

+A drive can be pulled from the Hub using the `--pull` mode.
+The `--purge` option is kept for consistency but currently has no effect.

+### Delete a drive ###

+To locally delete a drive, the `--delete` mode is used.
+This can be combined with the `--pull` option to remove the drive from the Hub.
+The `--purge` option is kept for consistency but currently has no effect.

 LDAP
 ----